 Chief Investment Officer

 Jonathan Molot is a Co-Founder of Burford who as Chief Investment Officer oversees its global investment portfolio.
-He is Chair of Burford's Investment Committee.
+He is Chair of Burford's Commitment Committee.
 Jon is a globally influential thinker and practitioner in the world of legal finance.
 He has over two decades of experience practicing, teaching and writing about litigation risk management and finance.
 In his capacity as CIO he has overseen Burford’s review and analysis of thousands of commercial matters worth hundreds of billions of dollars in potential legal spend.

 Jon co-founded Burford with Chris Bogart in 2009, shortly after publishing his seminal scholarly work on litigation finance, A Market in Litigation Risk.
 Since its inception, Burford has become the largest legal finance provider in the world, thanks in large part to Jon’s leadership as CIO and his thought leadership as a sitting Professor of Law at the Georgetown University Law Center.
 He is among the most cited thinkers on how law firms can evolve to address the limits of the cash partnership model and is one of the most frequently cited and most sought-after experts in the field across the mainstream media and legal and financial press.